 Essentially, organizations of 50 or more employees that have $50,000 contracts (or other covered relationships listed at 41 CFR 60-1.40) with the federal government or with other federal contractors are required to have written affirmative action programs.

 Failure to comply with affirmative action regulations can mean the loss of an organization’s federal government contracts.
 Compliance is enforced by the Department of Labor through its Office of Federal Contract Compliance Programs (OFCCP).
 Audits that reveal non-compliance can results in a conciliation agreement with the OFCCP requiring additional reporting obligations, front and back pay awards, or requirements to make specific hires.

 As part of the self-analysis process, a contractor’s workforce is examined to determine whether minorities or women are employed at a rate less than reasonably expected given availability.
 If the number of minority or female incumbents is less than reasonably expected, contractors must set goals for hiring and promotions during the year.
 These goals are not quotas but require that contractors take good faith efforts to meet these goals.
-Contractors are also required to set an annual protected veteran hiring benchmark (typically, about 7%), and utilization goal(s) for individuals with disabilities.
+Contractors are also required to set an annual protected veteran hiring benchmark and utilization goal(s) for individuals with disabilities.